Razon foundations unite for sustainability drive

 Corporate social responsibility arms under the Razon Group have formalized a joint platform aimed at expanding environmental protection and community development programs across the country, marking a coordinated shift in how the group’s foundations deliver social impact.

-Six foundations under companies led by businessman Enrique Razon Jr. signed a memorandum of understanding on 22 May at La Mesa Ecopark in Quezon City, establishing the Razon Group of Foundations as a unified collaboration mechanism.
+In a statement, the Group said six of its foundations under companies led by business tycoon Enrique Razon Jr. signed a memorandum of understanding on 22 May at La Mesa Ecopark in Quezon City, establishing the Razon Group of Foundations as a unified collaboration mechanism.

 The signing was led by representatives of the participating foundations, formalizing a structure intended to align programs on biodiversity conservation, water stewardship, sustainable livelihoods, climate resilience, environmental education, and collaborative research.